philgough/waveshare-eink-webrender/README.md

 The other script, `pi-code/waveshare/script/waveshare-display.py`, does both a clear and an update, but is slower, and not necessary every 30 minutes.

 You should also make `pi-code/waveshare/script/waveshare-display-clear.py` and `pi-code/waveshare/script/waveshare-display-noclear.py` executable by running `chmod +x myscript.py`.

+You may also have to install `xvfb` using `sudo apt-get install xvfb` on your Pi.